Hickory Flat Charter Elementary

 2. Behavior/Conduct.
 Students are also expected to have exceptional behavior in school, at all school-related functions, at all Junior Beta Club meetings, during all service projects, and at any other time where students represent our school and/or The National Junior Beta Club.
 Therefore, if any student demonstrates inappropriate behavior at these times, (s)he can be dismissed at the sponsors’ discretion.
 Inappropriate behavior includes, but is not limited to, disrespect, lying, stealing, cheating, and/or fighting.
 (Please review the “Code of Honor” section on this webpage.)

 3. Meetings.
-Meetings will be held after school from 2:30 –3:30 on the first Wednesday of each month.
+Meetings will be held after school from 2:30 –3:30 on the first Thursday of each month.
 Students are expected to attend all meetings.
 If a student misses more than one meeting (with an unexcused absence), that student will be dismissed from Junior Beta Club.
-Students must have a permission form returned to the regular classroom teacher or to Mrs. Roberson by 8:00 am the morning of the scheduled meeting in order to stay after school for the meeting.
+Students must have a permission form returned to the regular classroom teacher or to Mrs. Roberson by 8:30 am the morning of the scheduled meeting in order to stay after school for the meeting.
 (Please note: We cannot accept permission forms via email or telephone.)
-The dates scheduled for Junior Beta Club meetings this spring are:

 4. Officers.
 All students will be allowed to run for office.
 Junior Beta Club has three elected positions: President, Vice-President, and Secretary/Treasurer.
 (Please review the sections entitled “Officers” on this webpage for further information regarding the “responsibilities” for each of these positions as well as information regarding “running for office.”)
 In order for a student to be eligible to run for office, (s)he must go through an interview process with the sponsors to ensure that (s)he understands the responsibilities of that particular office.